 It’s not right that people are still made to feel isolated and ashamed by others’ reactions to their mental health problems.
-Time to change means that we’re here to change that.
+Time to change looks to change all of that.

 More than half of sick days taken in Britain are caused by work-related stress, anxiety and depression, research by YouGov has revealed.
 47% of Brits say they wouldn’t feel comfortable asking for time off if there were struggling.